 Guangzhou

-Going to the Qingping market in Guangzhou was like an open art museum or zoo.
-There were many interesting things to see from barrels of carpenter ants to live scorpions used for medicinal purposes.
-I also strolled through Dr. Sun Yat-sen Memorial Hall and the tranquil garden park.
+Going to the Qingping Market in Guangzhou felt like visiting an open-air art museum or zoo.
+There were many fascinating things to see—from barrels of carpenter ants to live scorpions used for medicinal purposes.
+I also strolled through the Dr. Sun Yat-sen Memorial Hall and its tranquil garden park.

 Zhangjiajie National Forest Park in Hunan Province, China

 Zhangjiajie reminded me of James Cameron’s film, “Avatar”.
-The natural monuments towered above 200 meters amidst the fog, looking picturesque.
-The vegetation resembled those seen in Chinese paintings and calligraphy.
-We visited the Yellow Dragon Cave as well, which was surreal and appeared out of this world (like what I’d imagine as the surface of the moon).
+The towering natural monuments rose over 200 meters amidst the fog, looking picturesque.
+The vegetation resembled that seen in traditional Chinese paintings and calligraphy.
+We also visited the Yellow Dragon Cave, which felt surreal—like something out of this world, perhaps what I’d imagine the surface of the moon to be.

 Faces of Terra Cotta Warriors in Xi’an

 The city of Xi’an had the Terra Cotta Warriors on display.
 These involved life-size armies, horses and chariots of the first Emperor of China, Qin Shi Huang.
 There were two pits visible and only one appeared to be excavated.
-Preservation of each model (especially the pigmentation) was paramount, and required further exploration before resuming further excavation.
+Preserving each model—especially the pigmentation—was paramount and required further study before further excavation could continue.
 Each face of these Terra Cotta Warriors was unique.
 It was here where I learned about how these sculptures were built, as well as the ambitions and brutality of the first Qin emperor.

 Palace Museum in the Forbidden City

-This palace in Beijing was home for emperors and China’s center of government for nearly six centuries.
+This palace in Beijing was home to emperors and served as China’s center of government for nearly six centuries.

-When I first saw The Great Wall of China through Beijing’s haze from a distance, I remembered my reaction and whispered to myself, “wow” and “how”.
+When I first saw The Great Wall of China through Beijing’s haze from a distance, I remembered my reaction and whispered to myself, “Wow” and “How”.
 This dragon-like, structural creature undulated with the curves and dips of the mountains.
 Traveling from peak to peak was a hike and a ride.
-Periodically, I stopped to see the crafts of vendors there; I pondered these hawkers’ seasonal lifestyle, working on such a remarkably historic and challenging place.
+Periodically, I stopped to admire the crafts of vendors along the way; I pondered these hawkers’ seasonal lifestyle—working on such a remarkably historic and challenging site.

 Leave a Reply